mostafa/xk6-kafka/README.md

     xk6 build --with github.com/mostafa/xk6-kafka@latest
     ```

+> **Note**
-**Note:** you can always use the latest version of k6 to build the extension, but the earliest version of k6 that supports extensions via xk6 is v0.32.0.
+> You can always use the latest version of k6 to build the extension, but the earliest version of k6 that supports extensions via xk6 is v0.32.0.
 The xk6 is constantly evolving, so some APIs may not be backward compatible.

 ### Build for development

 If you want to add a feature or make a fix, clone the project and build it using the following commands.
-The xk6 here will force the build to use the local clone, instead of fetching the latest version from the repository.
-This enable you to update the code and test it locally.
+The xk6 will force the build to use the local clone instead of fetching the latest version from the repository.
+This process enables you to update the code and test it locally.

 ```bash
 git clone git@github.com:mostafa/xk6-kafka.git && cd xk6-kafka